MC-Bloc/SunBlock/README.md

 <img src ="./assets/Sunblock_-_System_Diagram.png" width=550>

-The server runs the mod in a forge server instance, over the standard minecraft server port 25565.
+The server runs the mod in a CubeCoders AMP instance, in a forge server instance, over the standard minecraft server port 25565.
 This port is currently only accessible via VPN.

 The complete setup consists of:
 1. A Battery
 2. A Solar panel
-3. The Server computer
+3. The Server (Mini PC)
 4. A power controller (
 5. ESP32 Microcontroller